Woodlake, Virginia

 Woodlake is a census-designated place in Chesterfield County, Virginia, United States.
-The population as of the 2010 Census was 7,319.
+As of the 2020 census, Woodlake had a population of 7,493.
 The suburban community is located on the western shore of Swift Creek Reservoir.

+History

+The real estate development company East West Partners (now East West Communities) were the developers of the Woodlake community.
+Planning for the community began in 1981, with construction beginning by 1984.
+In 1990, the community was voted “Best Community in America” by Urban Land Institute.
+East West Partners were also responsible for the Brandermill community, which is located on the eastern shore of the Swift Creek Reservoir.

 Demographics

 Woodlake was first listed as a census designated place in the 2010 U.S. census.